jcanque777/aws_redshift_ud/README.md

 Sparkify is a music company that has gone through a lot of growth and now wants to move their processes and data onto the cloud.
 They have already uploaded all their data to an S3 bucket which is split into user activity as well as metadata on songs.

-I created an ETL pipeline that takes this raw data from S3, stages them in AWS Redshift, and then create the fact and dimension tables.
+I created an ETL pipeline that takes this raw data from S3, stages them in Amazon Redshift, and then create the fact and dimension tables.

 ## Schema